lillyliv/PSCS/README.md

 ## Build Dependencies

 PSCS only requires an up to date version of NASM to build and qemu-system-x86_64 to run.
-Currently the binary takes up exactly 1 000 000 bytes so disk space shouldnt be a problem.
+Currently the binary takes up one 1.44 mb floppy for the os and another 1.44 mb floppy for the data disk